-Once a personal injury case proceeds to litigation, the parties will typically engage in discovery depositions.
-After depositions are complete, the insurance company adjuster may reevaluate the claim and offer additional money to settle.
+Once a personal injury case proceeds to litigation, the parties will typically engage in what’s known as the discovery phase.
+After the discovery depositions are complete, the insurance company adjuster may reevaluate the claim and offer additional money to settle.

 Types of Car Crashes